csimpkins/python-course/slides/modules-programs.md

 1.0
 ```

-Notice that with this syntax you don’t have to use a fully-qualified
+Notice that with this syntax you don't have to use a fully-qualified
 name, e.g., module.name

 # Module Search Path